bowenaguero/cfb-tracker/README.md

 # Or via npm
 npm install -g supabase

-# Login to Supabase
+# Login and link to your project
 supabase login

-# Link to your project (get project ref from Supabase dashboard URL)
 supabase link --project-ref your-project-ref
 ```